 Personal information will be released to police (and other associated legal entities e.g. courts) requests only when the organisations are presented with all appropriate legal documentation, unless there is a risk of harm.
 In these cases, the CEO or NTV Operations Manager may release all pertinent information directly to the party concerned.

 While personal information and health information is usually handled by NTV staff, the organisation may on occasion outsource some of its functions to third parties.
 This may require the contractor to collect, use or disclose certain personal information or health information.
 All contractors are contractually obliged to comply with the requirements of the Acts in all respects.

-Automatic Referral Pathway Privacy Notice
+Automatic Referral Pathway Privacy Notice (New South Wales only)

 What is the Automatic Referral Pathway?